intel/confidential-cloud-native-primitives/deployment/README.md

 The following scripts can help to generate CCNP images and deploy them in the TD nodes.

-- [image-manager.sh](../deployment/script/image-manager.sh): The tool will build 5 images and push them to remote registry if required.
+- [build.sh](../container/build.sh): The tool will build docker images and push them to remote registry if required.
 - [deploy-ccnp.sh](../deployment/script/deploy-ccnp.sh): The tool will deploy CCNP services as DaemonSet on TDs in the K8S cluster.
 - [deploy-and-exec-ccnp-example.sh](../deployment/script/deploy-and-exec-ccnp-example.sh): The tool will deploy an example pod and show getting event logs, measurement and perform verification using CCNP in the pod.